 Now, evaluate the barcode label itself, which includes the media and the adhesive combination.

 1. You will need a synthetic material for the thermal transfer printer.

 2. Make sure the labels are tested and certified to withstand high heat.

-If you need help finding the right barcode labeling solution for your PCBs or other traceability challenges, our team of tech experts are waiting to help you!
+If you need help finding the right barcode label for your Printed Circuit Board (PCB) or are facing other traceability challenges, our team of tech experts are waiting to help you!